semgrep/semgrep-docs/docs/semgrep-app/triage-comment.md

 ## Requirements

-- Semgrep APP account.
+- Semgrep App account.
 For more information, see [Getting started with Semgrep App](/semgrep-app/getting-started-with-semgrep-app.md).
 - GitHub repository with enabled Semgrep App comments.
 For more information, see [Enabling GitHub pull request comments](/semgrep-app/notifications/#enabling-github-pull-request-comments).

 ## Ignoring findings through comments